Dr. Michelle A. Leverett projects the kind of image Baltimore County would like to reclaim: young, enthusiastic, energetic.

 "I think teen-age pregnancy reflects a lack of attention from parents," she said.
 "The girls who are most successful in avoiding this trap are the ones who can talk frankly to their parents about sex."

-She recognizes the diversity of age in the county, which has a climbing school enrollment and a growing senior population.
+She recognizes the diversity of age in the county, which has an increasing school enrollment and a growing senior population.

 "Senior citizens need to be focused on as well as the young.
 Infectious diseases hit the very young and the elderly hardest, and we have to be alert to the consequences," she said.
 "This is a major administrative job, but I also want to get around and be a spokesperson for good health.
 I also have to talk with everyone I can in the department to get a firm grip on the problem areas in the county."